 Fiona Campbell: Convener

 Fiona is also the Edinburgh & Lothians Branch Treasurer - particularly working to organise the annual Northern Streams Festival (bringing Scottish and Scandinavian music, song, dance and storytelling together).
-She is Vice Convenor of the new Traditions of Dance Forum of Scotland (TDFS) and board member of Neo Productions.
+She is Vice Convenor of the new Traditions of Dance Forum of Scotland (TDFS) and board member of Neo Productions and the Scottish Fiddle Festival.
 Fiona teaches Scottish traditional dance, is a member of two Irish dancing groups and has performed at folk dance festivals in Slovenia, Germany, Belgium, Italy and Finland.
 She has also performed in and produced many musical theatre productions.

 Vice-Convener and Secretary